jcbk101/FSMachine/README.md

 In this implementation, manual positioning of any moving objects that are altered by a State, should be handled in that State's `update()` function.

-Use of the update function requires having placed either a `update(self, parent, dt)` or a `fixed_update(self, parent, dt)` function, being physics dependent.
+Use of the update function requires having placed either a `update(self, parent, dt)` or a `fixed_update(self, parent, dt)` function, being physics dependent, within the module state code block as seen above.

-Note: I am attempting to figure a way to utilize multiple scripts attached to a single GO.
-This will allow for much cleaner code and state structure.
-I am trying to avoid using multiple `moduleState.lua` files to handle each state as these files will remain in memory.
-I wish to have the FSM's states released from memory when a script is removed (assuming a lua module is not).
+Note: <a href="modules/fsm_engine.lu">`/modules/fsm_engine.lua`</a> has code included that enables access to the functions within the `PLAYERSTATE` module, which is optional.

 ### Is this production ready?